Hydrogen: Nickel–hydrogen battery

 The very long-lived, rechargeable nickel–hydrogen battery developed for satellite power systems uses pressurized gaseous H_{2}.
 The International Space Station, Mars Odyssey and the Mars Global Surveyor are equipped with nickel-hydrogen batteries.
 In the dark part of its orbit, the Hubble Space Telescope is also powered by nickel-hydrogen batteries, which were finally replaced in May 2009, more than 19 years after launch and 13 years beyond their design life.

 Semiconductor industry

 Hydrogen is employed in semiconductor manufacturing to saturate broken ("dangling") bonds of amorphous silicon and amorphous carbon, which helps in stabilizing the materials' properties.
-Hydrogen, introduced as an unintended side-effect of production, acts as a shallow electron donor leading to conductivity in ZnO, with important uses in transducers and phosphors.
+Hydrogen, introduced as an unintended side-effect of production, acts as a shallow electron donor leading to n-type conductivity in ZnO, with important uses in transducers and phosphors.
 Detailed analysis of ZnO and of MgO shows evidence of four and six-fold hydrogen multicentre bonds.

 The doping behavior of hydrogen varies with material.